VictorFariaDeSa/ScaraRobot/README.md

 ### 1. Hardware Assembly
 1. **Mount the Servo Motors:** Securely attach the servo motors to the robot’s base and arms.
 2. **Connect the Servos:** Wire the servo motors to the Arduino board.
-Typically, the servo’s signal wires go to PWM-capable pins on the Arduino.
+Typically, the servo’s signal wires go to PWM-capable pins on the Arduino (B - GND / R - VCC / Y - SIGNAL).
-3. **Power Supply:** Connect a suitable power supply to the servo motors to ensure they have sufficient power to operate.

 ### 2. Software Setup
 1. **Download the Code:** Clone or download the repository containing the Arduino code.
-2. **Install the Arduino IDE:** If you haven't already, download and install the Arduino IDE from [the Arduino website](https://www.arduino.cc/en/software).
+2. **Install the Arduino IDE:** If you haven't already, download and install the Arduino IDE.
-3. **Open the Code:** Open the `scara_robot.ino` file in the Arduino IDE.
+3. **Open the Code:** Open the `scaraRobot.ino` file in the Arduino IDE.
 4. **Upload the Code:** Select your Arduino board type and port from the Tools menu and upload the code to the Arduino board.

 ## Usage